KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 ## 11. Closing Summary

-Structural Physics stands as one of the five major disciplines of Zenetism:
+Structural Physics stands as one of the six major disciplines of Zenetism:

 - **Structural Metaphysics** — defines the poles, emanation, and ontological law.
 - **Field Physics** — maps resonance fields and dimensional operators.